wilmoore/git-hub/readme.md

 ## DESCRIPTION

-  `git(1)` extension to control your github.com (or enterprise) repo from the command-line.
+  extension to control your github.com (or enterprise) repo from the command-line.
 Works with github.com or github enterprise repos.

+## RATIONALE

+  ...

 ## COMMANDS